Nothing is at last sacred but the integrity of your own mind. If we follow the truth, it will bring us out safe at last.

 In other words, be Tyler Durden.
 Take a risk.
 Buck the system.

-Compare it to the usual reactions to your anesthetized, everyday drivel.
-I guarantee there will be a difference.
+Compare it to the usual reactions you get to your otherwise anesthetized, everyday drivel.
+And I guarantee you there will be a difference.

 Do yourself a favor and answer the following questions honestly:

-If it’s the second one, run.
-It’s time to get out.
-Now.
+If it's the latter, run.
+Time to get out — now.